How all 48 finalists qualified for the 2026 World Cup in North America

 You know what’ll be here before we know it?
 The World Cup.
-With England and Scotland now definitely in it, while Wales, Northern Ireland and Republic of Ireland all still have a chance.
+With England and Scotland involved, but Ireland, Northern Ireland and Wales’ hopes all now over after the UEFA play-offs.

 All apart from CONMEBOL, of course, who remained rightly and righteously wedded to their lovely neat 10-team league.
 It is, admittedly, an option not really open to any of the other confederations.

-Four of the confirmed qualifiers are heading to the World Cup finals for the first time in their history.
+Four countries are heading to the World Cup finals for the first time in their history while full details from December’s World Cup group-stage draw can be found here.

-The 42 teams so far who have qualified for the 2026 World Cup:
+The 48 teams who have qualified for the 2026 World Cup:

 USA (hosts)